vc-assist/backend/dev/docs/TECHNICAL_JUSTIFICATIONS.md

 safe, generated boilerplate is also ensured to be type safe.
 3. Other tools can also be used in tandem with sqlc to produce migrations/etc...

+### Why tabs and not spaces for go files?

+1. Not my choice, side effect of the go formatter.